Are you ready to discover your college program?

 - Tucson Computer Forensics and Information Security: The “Forensicators” meet regularly for presentations from external speakers and hands-on workshops.
 Often meeting on the UA campus, the group is geared just as much toward students as it is toward pros.

-Cyber Security Conferences & Workshops in Arizona
+Cybersecurity Conferences & Workshops in Arizona

 Arizona’s sunny climate makes it a popular venue for conferences.
 In 2017, for instance, University of Arizona hosted the Women in Cybersecurity Conference and Scottsdale welcomed both the Symposium on Electronic Crime Research and the Conference on Data & Application Security & Privacy.
 Several conferences and workshops have even made the Grand Canyon State their permanent home.
-Here are six:
+Here are five:

 - CactusCon: Hackers descend on Pheonix for two days of workshops, networking and talks by presenters with names like Heisenberg and b1ack0wl.